BetterThanTomorrow/calva/docs/site/parinfer.md

 ### Lag causing errors when fast typing

-the way that Calva Parinfer works is that at eny edit of the document it first re-formats the code around the cursor, then infer brackets.
+The way that Calva Parinfer works is that for any edit of the document it first reformats the code around the cursor, then infer brackets.
 Currently these two steps are not atomic to VS Code, so if you type fast bracket inference might happen on the yet unformatted code, and thus not be correct.
 You might also see the cursor end up at the wrong position at times.

 ## See also